STAT-JET-ASU/STT2860DataScience1/SyllabusSchedule/Fall2022/STT2860F22Syllabus.md

     highlight: textmate
     toc: true
     toc_depth: 5
-    css: "../css/style.css"
+    css: "../../css/style.css"
     keep_md: yes
 ---

 #### **Bulletin Description**

-An introduction to the tools, methods, and current practices of data management and visualization including reproducible work flow.
+STT2860 is an introduction to the tools, methods, and current practices of data management and visualization including reproducible work flow.
 Topics include introductory concepts of programming and work flow, data manipulation, and data visualization using grammar of graphics.
 Emphasis will also be placed on the practice of creating reproducible research using a version control system with dynamic document reporting, including technology/tools such as R, R Studio, R Markdown, Git, and Git Hub.

-Prerequisite: demonstrated readiness for college-level math.
+Prerequisite: Demonstrated readiness for college-level math.

 *This course does not assume you have previous experience with any of the methods or technologies above.* However, you should be comfortable using a computer and have reasonable access to a computer and internet connection outside of class.
 All required software and digital textbooks are provided free of charge, so there are no additional costs.